 Online purchasing behavior in China:

 - People are always looking for a product to buy online.

 - Your potential clients can buy your products from anywhere.
 They’ll just need access to a phone or computer.

 - If they are satisfied, they’ll buy from you again.

-Just for you to imagine how far it can go… if you come to China one day and seat at a street food place.
-You can take your phone and order your favorite beers.
+Just for you to imagine how far it can go if you come to China one day and sit at a street food place.
+You can take your phone and order your favorite beer.
 You’ll be delivered in 30min.